bbchallenge/bbchallenge/src/routes/contribute.md

 - The [forum](#) maintains the list of all <a href="/method#deciders" rel="external">deciders</a>

-- The <a href="/#zoology">zoology</a> provides a good place to start in order to look for non-halting behaviors that can be automatically recognised
+- The <a href="/#zoology">zoology</a> provides families of behaviors that could be automatically recognised and decided

 - The <a href="/method#undecided-machines-index-file">undecided machines index file</a> gives you the indices of the currently undecided machines in the <a href="/method#seed-database" rel="external">seed database</a>